Branislav Petronijević: Education and early work

 In 1894, Petronijević went to Vienna to pursue a degree in medicine, on a scholarship awarded by the Tamnava srez.
 Petronijević joined the Philosophical Society of the University of Vienna and studied under Ludwig Boltzmann.
 After three semesters in Vienna he enrolled at the University of Leipzig, where he studied philosophy under Johannes Volkelt, Wilhelm Ostwald, and Ernst Mach.
-There, he wrote Der ontologische Beweis für das Dasein des Absoluten (The Ontological Proof for the Existence of the Absolute) in 1897, and successfully defended his thesis Der Satz vom Grunde (The Principle of Reason) in 1898.
+There, he wrote Der ontologische Beweis für das Dasein des Absoluten (The ontological proof for the existence of the absolute) in 1897, and successfully defended his thesis Der Satz vom Grunde (The principle of sufficient reason) in 1898.
 Having studied during this time under Wilhelm Wundt, Petronijević later published several works in experimental psychology on the observation of the transparent and on the depth and observation of compound colours.
 In Leipzig, Petronijević received financial help from former bishop Nikanor Ružičić, with whom he practiced the German language.

 In 1898 he was given the title of docent at the Belgrade Higher School at the request of professor Ljubomir Nedić.
 He taught the German language and philosophical propaedeutics at the Third Belgrade Gymnasium.
 Petronijević was promoted to the post of associate professor in 1899, and then full professor in 1903.
 Three years later when the school developed into the University of Belgrade, Petronijević was demoted back to associate professor.
 He was simultaneously elected correspondent member of the Serbian Royal Academy on 3 February 1906.
 Petronijević found this humiliating, and declined the post, his decision coming into effect in 1910.
 During this time, Petronijević also taught art theory at Rista and Beta Vukanović's Serbian Art School in Belgrade.

 It was during this period that he thought out and developed what is distinctive in his philosophical doctrine.
-His two major works in metaphysics, Prinzipen der Metaphysik (Principles of Metaphysics) and Die typischen Geometrien und das Unendliche (The Typical Geometries and the Infinite), were published during this period.
+His two major works in metaphysics, Prinzipien der Metaphysik (Principles of metaphysics) and Die typischen Geometrien und das Unendliche (The typical geometries and the infinite), were published during this period.